 Did you know that there are currently 279 varsity field hockey teams playing for NCAA Divisions I, II, III, and the NAIA?
 Locker Room Talk has five essential tips to help you get recruited to play field hockey at one of these schools.
 Tip #1: Be Proactive and Start The Recruiting Process Early Being proactive

-These five top-ranked coaches on LRT Sports all have a very impressive history.
-They are well-respected by their peers and by the student-athletes who play for them, and it is very likely that you will see their teams in championship tournaments this year.
-LRT Sports is proud to announce the top five college field
+These five top-ranked coaches on LRT Sports all have an awe-inspiring history.
+They are well-respected by their peers and by the student-athletes who play for them, and you will likely see their teams in championship tournaments this year.
+LRT Sports is happy to announce the top five college field hockey coaches on LRT.
+Kelly Doton

 Coach Needham enters her fourth year as head coach at Connecticut College with seven years of college coaching under her belt.
 During these seven years, Needham has coached all three NCAA divisions coaching at schools such as: American International College, Kenyon College, and the University of Massachusetts.
 What advice would you offer a recruit who